 In a National Assembly committee session after martial law was lifted, Mr. Lee defended President Yoon, asserting that Mr. Yoon had declared martial law within the framework of constitutional and legal procedures.

-Last February, Lee Sang Min was suspended after the opposition-controlled National Assembly passed a motion to impeach him over the 2022 Halloween stampede in Seoul's Itaewon area that left 159 people dead.
+Last February, Lee Sang Min was suspended after the opposition-controlled National Assembly passed a motion to impeach him in connection with the 2022 Halloween stampede in Seoul's Itaewon area, which left 159 people dead.

 However, in July last year, the Constitutional Court rejected the impeachment move and immediately reinstated Mr. Lee.